Do you offer free training?

 I say yes you do.
 It makes you appear professional and serious about being a VA.

 I recommend starting with something as simple as a 1-Page WordPress website that details who you are, what you do, and how to contact you.
-You can easily learn how to build a WordPress website in my Techie VA Training from scratch.
+As part of my VA Success System, you get a 1 Page WordPress Divi Theme Template to help you create your #1 business asset in no time.

 How do I get or find clients?

-The most important thing to do is to first figure out what services you’re going to offer, how much you need to charge and who you want to work with (this is your target market).
-Have a look at my Getting Started Training.
+The most important thing to do is to first figure out what services you’re going to offer, how much you need to charge, and who you want to work with (this is your target market).
+Have a look at my VA Success System.
 It teaches you everything to set up a successful VA business.

 You need to have the skills clients want.
 They’re looking for help with the technology and tools that automate their business.
 If you don’t have the skills it’s hard to find clients.
 WordPress is a great skill to have – one that all Virtual Assistants should know.
 You can learn how to build WordPress websites and offer it as a service in my Techie VA Training.